adobe/ride/README.md

 # Overview

-Adobe Ride is a service-agnostic, modular, extensible REST API Test Automation Framework built on top of already industry-standard test frameworks and tools such as [Rest-Assured](http://rest-assured.io/), [TestNG](https://testng.org/doc/index.html), [Everit](https://github.com/everit-org/json-schema), and [Gatling](https://gatling.io/).
+Adobe Ride is a REST API Java automation framework.
+It is service-agnostic, modular and extensible, and built on top of already industry-standard tools such as [Rest-Assured](http://rest-assured.io/), [TestNG](https://testng.org/doc/index.html), [Everit](https://github.com/everit-org/json-schema), and [Gatling](https://gatling.io/).
 The goal of the framework is to speed development of tests and validation of services across the REST testing spectrum by a number of means:
 * Abstracting repetitive code
 * Standardizing calls within the framework
 * Modular and Extensible design